Numeric input with attached increment and decrement buttons for tight quantity controls.

 InputStepper is a number-only input flanked by - and + buttons.
 It renders a focusable <input type="number"> at its center and shares the input shell context with its sub-parts, so size, invalid, and disabled cascade from a parent Field without manual prop drilling.

 Reach for it when the value is a bounded count: cart line items, seat selectors, batch sizes, font weights, page numbers.
-Use variant="connected" for compact form rows where the buttons should read as part of the input shell; use variant="separated" when the buttons need more tap-area on touch surfaces or should visually detach from the cell.
+Use variant="split" for compact form rows where the buttons should read as part of the input shell; use variant="detached" when the buttons need more tap-area on touch surfaces or should visually detach from the cell.
+The free tier ships split and detached; a developer seat unlocks the end-controls and vertical-stepper layouts plus an inline prefix slot for a unit or currency mark.

 Don't use it for free-form numeric entry without bounds; drop down to Input with type="number".
 For wide ranges chosen by feel rather than precise value, use a slider.
 For binary on/off, use Switch or Checkbox.
 If the value is picked from a fixed list, use Select.